The Cash-on-Cash Return

-Cash-on-cash return is a measurement of the ratio between the cash flow a rental property generates in a particular year (usually before taxes) and the amount of initial cash investment a real estate investor makes to purchase the property.
+The Cash-on-Cash rate of return (or CoC) is a measurement of the ratio between the total amount of cash flow a rental income property generates in a particular year (usually before taxes), and the total investment a real estate investor initially makes to purchase the property.

-So cash-on-cash return is not a particularly powerful "look to" measurement of rental property profitability, nonetheless it does provide investors with a quick and easy way to make "first glance" comparison between various investing opportunities.
+Cash-on-cash is not a particularly powerful "look to" measurement of rental property profitability, but it is popular amongst most investors because it does provide a quick and easy way to make "first glance" comparison between various investing opportunities.

-For example, if you're looking at two similar-type income properties, you can at least get an idea rather easily which might provide the highest cash return on your investment; or likewise, perhaps, make a comparison between the returns associated with real estate investing opportunities to other types of investment opportunities such as a CD.
+For instance, if you're looking at two similar-type rental income properties CoC can at least rather easily give you an idea which property might provide the highest cash return on your investment, or maybe even enable you to make a comparison between the returns associated with various real estate investing opportunities to other types of investment opportunities such as a CD.

 Cash-on-Cash Return = Annual Cash Flow / Initial Cash Investment

-- Annual cash flow is all of a property's cash inflows less all of its cash outflow during a twelve month period.
-Gross rental income less vacancy and credit loss less operating expenses (i.e., net operating income), less mortgage payment.
+- Annual Cash Flow is all of a property's cash inflows less all its cash outflows during a twelve month period.
+Gross Scheduled Income less Vacancy and Credit Loss less Operating Expenses, less Debt Service (annual mortgage payment).
 In this case, without any consideration of the owner's income tax liability.
-In other words, it represents the revenue collected by the owner still subject to IRS taxation.
+In other words, this is revenue collected by the owner that is still subject to IRS taxation.

-- Initial cash investment (sometimes called the cost of acquisition) is the total amount of cash invested during the property acquisition such as down payment, loan points, escrow and title fees, appraisal, and inspection costs.
+- Initial Cash Investment (sometimes called the cost of acquisition) is the total amount of cash invested to make the acquisition such as down payment, loan points, escrow and title fees, appraisal, and inspection costs.

 You're conducting a real estate analysis on a rental income property and want to know what cash-on-cash return you might expect for the first full year of operation based upon the following criteria.
-The property shows a net operating income (NOI) of $38,570.
-The debt service (annual mortgage payment) figures out to be $23,472.
-You're estimating that a cash investment of $130,000 will cover your cost of acquisition.
+The property shows a net operating income of $38,570, a debt service of $23,472, and you're estimating that $130,000 cash will cover your cost of acquisition.